rorcde/mds20_adversarial/README.md

 - Provided by authors of paper using `AlienNLP` framework, testing is done by Alexander.
 - Assumes to use `Docker` for running

+## Dataset description

+The [Text REtrieval Conference (TREC) Question Classification dataset](https://github.com/huggingface/datasets/blob/master/datasets/trec/trec.py) contains 5500 labeled questions in training set and another 500 for test set.
+The dataset has 6 labels, 47 level-2 labels.
+Average length of each sentence is 10, vocabulary size of 8700.

+Data are collected from four sources: 4,500 English questions published by USC (Hovy et al., 2001), about 500 manually constructed questions for a few rare classes, 894 TREC 8 and TREC 9 questions, and also 500 questions from TREC 10 which serves as the test set.

 ## Ideas on the implementation: (by Daniil)
 - Models used in the project need to be trained separately as the proposed approach uses pretrained model.
 All models are going to be available in the specific folder `models`
-- Datasets used in the paper are available at PyTorch
+- TREC Dataset used in paper is available on
-- Specific functions will be stored separately at folder `utils`
+- Specific functions are stored at folder `utils`
+- Pre-trained model weights and created dataset for Deep Lev are stored in ``data``
 - Examples of usage and experiments will be done in Jupyter Notebooks and will be stored at folder `examples`

 ## Our team